 *More about measurements:

-**due to the C – Check become to much inspection, instead of deep analyse, and also viewed as tampering with the meaning of Shewhart’s original work , according to Deming .
+**due to the C – Check become too much of inspection, instead of deep analyse, and also viewed as tampering with the meaning of Shewhart’s original work , according to Deming .

 ***a broader term preferred by W. Edwards Deming to refer to general processes of improvement and encompassing “discontinuous” improvements– that is, many different approaches, covering different areas.